 Let us hope that Global Warming has not triggered Climate Change to that

 extent and we will be receiving full rains !

-Unlike the Gregorian Calender, the Vedic Astro Calender gives the positions
+Unlike the Gregorian Calendar, the Vedic Astro Calendar gives the positions

 of the celestial bodies.
 For instance, today is Edavam 15th and we know that

 the Sun is in the 15th degree of Taurus.
-Today the Calender shows Thrikketta,
+Today the Calendar shows Thrikketta,

 which means that the Moon is in the constellation of Thrikketta and is in

 Scorpio.
 The Calender gives the Jnattuvelas and the Rohini Jnattuvela

 started on the 25th.
 So we are in Edava Pathi, in the midst of Rohini

 Jnattuvela.
 Rains will be sporadic but will accelerate asMakiryam,